In accordance with our default prevention management plan, SFCC has implemented the following requirements for student loan borrowers.

 To qualify for student loans, the student must meet the following requirements:

 - Have a current FAFSA with the Financial Aid Office

 - Have all previous college transcripts in the Registrar’s Office

 - A complete financial aid file

-- Be enrolled in a minimum of 6 credit hours from declared degree program
+- Be enrolled in a minimum of 6 credit hours of college level coursework from primary declared degree program

 - Have a major declared in and AA or AAS degree program